Understanding Financial Aid

 |Directors’ Scholarship||$16,000 per year||Incoming Freshman or Transfer||Up to four years|

 |Mary Hill Award||$12,000 per year||Incoming Freshman||Up to four years|

 Preparing Successful Graduates

-On average, a college graduate earns nearly $24,000 more a year than a high school graduate, according to the Bureau of Labor Statistics.
+On average, a college graduate earns $24,000 more a year than a high school graduate, according to the Bureau of Labor Statistics.
 And more students graduate within four or five years at Azusa Pacific in comparison to public universities, lowering the overall cost of a degree and allowing them to begin careers sooner.
 Most important, employers actively seek APU graduates for their competence, character, and creativity.
 In fact, 75.8% of graduates reported securing employment upon graduation, according to APU’s 2018 destination survey.

 It’s never too early to begin the process and learn about your available financial aid opportunities.
-Our admissions counselors are ready to help you navigate the process.
+Our admissions representatives are ready to help you navigate the process.